Anderson-Lai/ib-notes/slchemistry/chemistry.md

 # Oct.
 22, 2024

-**atomic radius** - the larger the atom, the more *shielding* occurs, which makes the valence electron more and more reactive
+**atomic radius** - the larger thple atom, the more *shielding* occurs, which makes the valence electron more and more reactive

 Ex: why is phosphorus' ionization energy higher than sulphur?
 P - ...3p3